Maker is a permissionless lending platform responsible for the creation of DAI, the first decentralized stablecoin, built on Ethereum.

 Maker is inherently structured as a DAO, or a Decentralized Autonomous Organization, meaning that although there is a core team, decision making ultimately rests in the hands of the community.
 With that being said, Maker has simultaneously grown to perhaps the largest team in the DeFi ecosystem as a whole.

 The company is currently led by the project’s founder, Rune Christensen, with additional financial risk management expertise from the company’s president and COO Steven Becker.
 Similarly, many have come to recognize Richard Brown as one of the primary faces behind Maker, thanks to his strong efforts as Community Lead.
 In addition to the three more publicly recognized figures, MakerDAO currently boasts a team of 19 leaders, 4 business developers and 6 other community managers (excluding Rich).

 When it comes to using the MakerDAO system, new DeFi users will be happy to know that Coinbase recently launched a Dai earn campaign, walking you through a few quick quizzes on what Dai is, along with a step-by-step guide on how to mint new Dai through the creation of a Vault using Coinbase Wallet.

 As for the rest of our readers, the process for generating Dai is pretty straight forward.
 All you need to get started is a little bit of ether ($ETH), and a web 3.0 wallet such as Metamask or Ledger Nano S.

-After following a few simple steps and agreeing to the various parameters described below, a transaction to create your CDP is processed on the Ethereum network.
+After following a few simple steps and agreeing to the various parameters described below, a transaction to create your Vault is processed on the Ethereum network.
 Once approved, Dai is autonomously minted and sent to your wallet through a smart contract without any third party interaction.
 In particular, some of the parameters defined in a contract’s creation include: